 Not a whiff of ‘protocol as we emerge from the ordinary platform the into the extraordinary space that is Kyoto Station.
 We ride super-length escalators to the sky garden and argue pointlessly about what to do next.
-You see Kyoto is bloody huge and arriving sans plan is a whole heap of time a’wastin’.
+You see dear reader Kyoto is bloody huge and arriving sans plan is a whole heap o’time a’wastin’.

 Taxi!
 We skip the queue to get a “tourist friendly, no extra charge” cab.
 Nice.
 Presently we are stuck in endless Kyoto traffic and I am admiring the car.
-It’s a Toyota Crown.
-Taxi model.
+It’s a Toyota Crown (Taxi model, natch).
 A squared off 1970s silohuette like a lesser Japanese Volvo with doilies on the head-restraints.
 This one has done 662,000km.
-Wh-aat?
+Wh-aaaaat?
 Literally moon and back mileage.
 I ask what our drive’ – a local, who helps by speaking English – likes about his whip?

 (I admit, I giggled.
 Think about it.)

 After a blur of cherry blossom we are turfed out – as requested – on the road up to the Kiyomizu-dera temples where tourism seems to have dumped every single tourist in the world.
 Right now.
+All of us.
+All at once.
 The low, narrow hill side street shops are hawking all sorts of trinkets and local sweets – they love a sweet treat – but we resist and head ever upwards.

 All shrined-up we head for the Maruyama Park where Mum admonishes us all for craving food from the oddles of noodle stores.
 “There’ll be plenty at the food market!”
 There wasn’t.
 The Nishiki Market is a spectacle alright: a long, narrow aisle fish/veg/spices/tea/fruit extravaganza but no Borough Market.
 D’oh.
 We end up snacking in a Seven-Eleven and soaking up free WiFi.